-Why real cron job and why all the fuzz?
+Why not to use WordPress cron and why all the fuzz?

 Some shared hosting companies, such as Siteground, have claimed to be one of the best in the business.
 But then again, they provide you with limits on CPU resources that aren’t good enough for any regular user.